telostat/reforg/README.md

 Note that we are using JSON as specification file format.
 A much better file format would be YAML (or maybe even TOML).
 However, we want to stick to the idea of external *no-dependencies* for easier deployment.
-We may wish to change that in the future.
+We may wish to change that in the future (as well as the implementation language).

 For convenience, you may wish to write the specification in YAML (as in [./example/spec.yaml](./example/spec.yaml)) and then convert to JSON:

 ```
-cd example/
-yq . < spec.yaml > spec.json
+yq . < example/spec.yaml > example/spec.json
 ```

 ... or pipe converted JSON directly to the command (note the `--spec -`